Ree Drummond: Personal life

 On September 21, 1996, Drummond married Ladd Drummond (born January 22, 1969), a fourth-generation member of the prominent Osage County cattle ranching Drummond family whom she refers to as "the Marlboro Man" in her books and her blog.
 They spent their honeymoon in Australia and live on a remote working cattle ranch approximately 8 miles west of Pawhuska, Oklahoma.
-They have five children and one grandchild.
-Her husband's second cousin is Gentner Drummond, an Attorney General of Oklahoma.
+They have five children.

 In late 2016, the Drummonds opened The Mercantile, a restaurant retail store located in a 100-year-old downtown Pawhuska building that they bought and began renovating in 2012.

 In 2018, the Drummonds opened a bed and breakfast in downtown Pawhuska, "The Boarding House", as well as a pizzeria, "P-Town Pizza".
 The Drummonds opened "Charlie's Sweet Shop", an ice cream and candy shop, in 2020.
 The shop was named after their basset hound dog Charlie, who died in 2017.